 This does not mean that tap water is free of issue.
 As a matter of fact, most tap water samples do have traces of microplastics according to the Consumer Affairs Article.
 The catch is that the concentration of plastic particles in tap water is much lower.
 Another study mentioned in Martyn's article, conducted by scientist Barbara Ingham from the University of Wisconsin-Madison, found that bottled water is most likely no better for human consumption than tap water, and tap water is significantly less expensive.

 So, what’s the solution to this water problem?
-Consider installing an in home water filtration system to remove contaminants from your water.
-You can install a whole home solution, or a drinking water filter attached to one tap in your home.
+Consider installing an in-home water filtration system to remove contaminants from your water.
+You can install a specialty solution, or a drinking water filter attached to one tap in your home.
 By doing this, you put the power in your own hands to remove contaminants from your water and you reduce the plastic waste in the environment by eliminating bottled water from your life.
 When you take this step, you can have peace of mind about your health and your environmental footprint.

 Take the next step in eliminating bottled water from your life.
 You can contact your local Kinetico dealer to get a quote or schedule a water test.
 A water professional will help you determine what is best for your home’s needs, whether that is a K5 Drinking Water Station®, one of our industry leading water softeners or a combination of products.
 No matter the decision you make, be aware of your home’s water situation and protect your health.